June 24, 2027 A.D. Odaiba, Tokyo, Japan.

 Gatomon eagerly leaped into the hug.
 "I've missed you!" she laughed.
 "You're so big I feel like an actual cat now!"

 "Oh, you kept my old whistle!"
 Kari beamed, looking at the shiny bauble on the cat's neck.
 "Still in good shape, too."

 Tai smiled.
 "It's good to see you guys again," he said.
 "So, uh… where's Agumon?
 And what about the others?"

-Patamon's smile faded as he glanced at Tai.
-"Well, um..." he started.
+Patamon's smile faded as he looked at Tai.
+"Well, um…" he started.

 Kari heard a strange noise, like a broken electric cord.
-She glanced down at Gatomon's tail and gasped; the golden ring was covered with cracks and sparking with blue electricity.
-"Your ring..." she said, looking at her friend.
+She glanced down at Gatomon's tail and gasped; the golden ring was cracked all over, and sparking with blue electricity.
+"Your ring…" she said, looking at her friend.
 "Tell me what happened!"

 Gatomon nodded, but then leaped from Kari's arms.
-"OK, but we've gotta move," she announced, starting to run.
+"OK, but we've gotta move," she said, starting to run.
 "It's not safe here."

 "Not safe?"
 TK asked.
 "What do you mean?"